 All of this leaves me to wonder, who exactly did Smok design this device for?
 It’s a big departure from the MTL oriented Nord and Nord 2, and most direct lung vapers will be happy to stick with their box mod and tank/RBA setup.

-What do you think about the Nord 4?
+What do you think?
 I would love to hear your thoughts.
 Leave a comment down below for me!